Nucc/rspec-git/README.md

 Extend the spec file with the requirement:

     describe "User" do
-      it "should contain name" do
+      it "should have name" do
         User.new.should respond_to(:name)
       end
     end